Please consider submitting by 23rd June 2023 for:

 - Experience reports: presenting challenges encountered in practice, success, and failure stories.
 An experience report should clearly describe the working context and be focused on the problems and on the lessons learned.

 The main purpose of the conference is to arrange discussions on using a socio-technical perspective in organizational systems development, the long-term goal being to make this workshop a meeting place for the community of researchers and practitioners interested in the socio-technical approach.

-The conference will take place over two full days.
-We will focus on engaging academics, researchers and practitioners through a keynote presentation and discussion, paper presentations, and panel discussion.
-There will be time to focus on connections between scholars using socio-technical approaches in information systems research and stimulate discourse to build collaborations.
+The conference will take place over two days.
+We will focus on engaging academics, researchers and practitioners through a keynote presentation and discussion, paper presentations, case studies, and panel discussion.
+There will be time to network with scholars using socio-technical approaches in information systems (IS) research and stimulate discourse to build collaborations.